GuptaAyush19/Suduko/README.md

 The <soduko.txt> already has a default Suduko grid to check the workings of the program.

     NOTE : This project requires python3 or above.
+Download it from https://www.python.org/downloads/
            <RUN.bat> file will not work on any other OS other than Windows.